Stomach pain after vomiting often results from irritation and can be eased with hydration, rest, and gentle remedies.

 Avoid Irritants

-Steer clear of acidic foods like citrus fruits, spicy dishes, fried foods, caffeine, alcohol, and dairy products until your symptoms resolve.
-These can exacerbate inflammation or trigger nausea again.
+Steer clear of acidic foods like citrus fruits, spicy dishes, fried foods, alcohol, and large amounts of caffeine until your symptoms resolve.
+A MedlinePlus overview of a bland diet also notes that spicy, fried, and highly irritating foods can worsen nausea, vomiting, heartburn, and stomach discomfort.

 Hydrating Foods